University Budget Office FAQ’s

 What is the source of CUNY's funding?

 The budget for the University is appropriated by the State and the City.
-The State of New York is the principal funding source of the University, financing 50 % of the Fiscal Year 2010 operating budget.
-Tuition Revenue, which must be recognized and appropriated by the City and State, is the second largest source of funding, comprising 39 % of the FY2009 operating budget.
-The City of New York finances the remaining 11 % of the cost of operating City University.
+The State of New York is the principal funding source of the University, financing 46 % of the fiscal year 2014 operating budget.
+Tuition revenue, which must be recognized and appropriated by the City and State, is the second largest source of funding, comprising 44 % of the FY2014 operating budget.
+The City of New York finances the remaining 10 % of the cost of operating City University.

 How is the total funding amount determined?

 The University annually submits an operating tax-levy budget request to the State and the City that is comprised of both the mandatory, or base-line needs, and the programmatic request.
 The mandatory request includes contractual salary increases calculated by the colleges and other than personal service (OTPS) inflationary increases that are based on previous year expenditures plus an increase determined by the application of the Higher Education Price Index.
 It also includes requests for rent increases, fringe benefits, energy and new building needs.
-The programmatic request is based on University Program initiatives outlined in the Master Plan and is developed by University’s central leadership in consultation with various CUNY constituencies, including members of the Board of Trustees, College Presidents, and faculty and student representatives.
-The University asks the State to fund the entire senior college request and a portion of the programmatic increases requested for the community colleges through an increase in the per FTE funding (Base Aid).
+The programmatic request is based on University Program initiatives outlined in the Master Plan and is developed by University's central leadership in consultation with various CUNY constituencies, including members of the Board of Trustees, College Presidents, and faculty and student representatives.
+The University asks the State to fund the senior college mandatory request and a portion of the programmatic increases.
+The State is asked to fund a portion of the community college request as well through an increase in the per FTE funding (Base Aid).
 The City is asked to fund the community college mandatory needs and a portion of the programmatic request.
+The University commits to funding a portion of the request through modest annual tuition increases, additional tuition generated by increased enrollment and private fund raising.

 Where are the dollars spent?